epfl-mobots/ABCVisualisation/data/README.md

 This folder contains thermal, heater and co2 data to be used for annotation within the generateAnotatedVideo.py file.
+The data can be acquired either through the downloadData.ipynb script, or by downloading it directly from the influxdb interface.